Greg Swann: Brisbane Lions

 In July 2014, Swann was appointed CEO of Brisbane Lions.
 Swann in his tenure as CEO of Brisbane Lions oversaw the period at the club, where the Lions had dark periods where there was poor-on field performance and financially off-field struggles as well.
 The club then had to keep going to the AFL to get additional funding.
 The situation at the club, then slowly turned around with improved successful on-field results and a return to a stable position off-field.
-Swann in his tenure as CEO of Brisbane Lions has also oversaw the development and construction of the club's new training and administrative facility at The Reserve, Springfield.
+Swann in his tenure as CEO of Brisbane Lions also oversaw the development and construction of the club's new training and administrative facility at The Reserve, Springfield.

 AFL Executive

 In June 2025, it was announced that Swann would join the AFL as the new Executive General Manager Football Performance.
 Swann commenced the position in July 2025 as part of a change in the AFL Executive's structure that saw the head of Football Operations position, previously held by Laura Kane, split into two functions.
 As part of the change, the AFL announced Swann would be responsible for the "on-field football product".
-This would include the Match Review Manel (MRO), Umpiring, Game Analysis, Player Movement, Laws of the Game, innovation and increased engagement to clubs, coaches and players.
+This would include the Match Review Panel (MRO), Umpiring, Game Analysis, Player Movement, Laws of the Game, innovation and increased engagement to clubs, coaches and players.